TheBlupper/ctf_writeups/idek2022/Hardest Demon Bloodbath by Riot/README.md

 ```

 ## Triggers
-Triggers are what give Geomtry Dash levels their more advanced functionality, they are even possible to [compile a whole language into](https://github.com/Spu7Nix/SPWN-language).
+Triggers are what give Geometry Dash levels their more advanced functionality, they are even possible to [compile a whole language into](https://github.com/Spu7Nix/SPWN-language).
 The important triggers used in this level are `move` triggers, `toggle` triggers and `collision` triggers.

 ### Move triggers
 `Move` triggers move things<sup>[citation needed]</sup>.
 They can be triggered by the player passing by their x-position, the player touching them directly or by other triggers.
 They target a certain `group` and move everything in that `group` by an X and Y offset.
 Any object can be assigned as a member of a `group` in the editor and are just named as numbers (`group 1`, `group 2` etc.).